noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.12.8b.

-A figure showing the amount of sunflower stars across all of the northern Channel Islands from 2005 - 2016.
-Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)
+A figure showing the amount of sunflower stars across all of the northern Channel Islands from 2005 to 2016.
+Figure credit: [Channel Islands National Park](https://www.nps.gov/chis/index.htm).

 ### Details